Schnol's theorem and spectral properties of massless Dirac operators with scalar potentials: Embedded eigenvalues and the absolutely continuous spectrum

 \section{Embedded eigenvalues and the absolutely continuous spectrum}

-It is difficult to imagine that the spectra of $H_2$ and $H_3$ are always purely absolutely continuous regardless of $q$.
+In contrast to the case of the one-dimensional Dirac operator $H_1$, the spectra of $H_2$ and $H_3$ are not always purely absolutely continuous regardless of $q$.
 Actually, in the three-dimensional case, we have an example of $q$ which gives rise to a zero mode of $H_3$, \textit{i.e.} an example of $q$ for which $H_3$ has the embedded eigenvalue $0$.

 \begin{expl} Let $q(x)= -3/ \langle x \rangle^2$, where $\langle x \rangle= \sqrt{1 + |x|^2}$.
 Then there exists a unique self-adjoint realization of $H_3$ in ${\mathsf L}^2({\mathbb R}^3; {\mathbb C}^4)$ with $\mbox{\rm Dom}(H_3)={\mathsf H}^1({\mathbb R}^3; {\mathbb C}^4)$, the Sobolev space of order $1$.
 If one puts